Elemonbee/My-treasure-house/README.md

-# 🌟 Tutorial for myself 🌟
+# 🌟 Treasure House 🌟
 # Running AI and Web3 Nodes on Linux

 * My treasure house to help me remember the programs I run as well as the steps.